cuglilong/Smartsolo-data-processing/README.md

 # Smartsolo—DataProcess
 # writter: WanxinLuo from China university of Geosince,Wuhan
+## you can download the catalog from USGS
 ### Auto_fenlei.py
 By using this,you can process the raws-smartsolo data.
 ### Auto_get_P_smartsolo.py